rosensilva/ballerina-samples/web-socket-sample/README.md

 **Recieve chat messages**
-You can see the new messages as they arive in the chat application client user interface.
+You can see the new messages as they arrive in the chat application client user interface.

 **Join multiple clients to the chat server**
-You can login to chat application using muliple browsers or from the same browser.
+You can login to chat application using multiple browsers or from the same browser.
 To test this, you can open multiple instances of `websocket-chat-app/chat_web_client/index.html` from your browser/s.

 ### <a name="unit-testing"></a> Writing Unit Tests